 Importing CSV to Evolution

 Apparently, unlike Kontact, Evolution won’t ask you what every column means.
 It would just assume that the CSV is in some weird scheme.
-If you try to import the CSV, it would force the scheme on you CSV even if it looks completely different.
-The result – a complete mess of the fields in each contact.
+If you try to import the CSV, it would force the scheme on your CSV even if it looks completely different.
+The result: a complete mess of the fields in each contact.

-I didn’t find the reference for how Evolution expects its CSVs to look like, and I didn’t want to analyse that either.
-So finally, I’ve set up a virtual machine, loaded it with OpenSuse KDE live cd and imported the CSV into Kontact and exported it as VCard which I imported to Evolution.
+I didn’t find a reference for how Evolution expects its CSVs to look, and I didn’t want to analyze that either.
+So finally, I’ve set up a virtual machine, loaded it with the openSUSE KDE live CD, imported the CSV into Kontact, and exported it as VCard, which I imported to Evolution.

-1. Evolution is that it gives me “Could not remove address book” when I try to to delete an existing address books.
-After restarting the program I’ve succeeded in deleting some of them but not all of them.
+1. Evolution gives me “Could not remove address book” when I try to delete an existing address book.
+After restarting the program, I’ve succeeded in deleting some of them, but not all of them.

 2 thoughts on “Importing CSV to Evolution”